FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Theoretical results

-We further show that every (classical) model can be represented by our algorithm, i.e., that we are able to reach a loss of $0$ for any model (representation completeness). \ALC{} has the ``finite model property'', i.e., every statement that may be false in a model is already false in a finite model; therefore we focus only on finite models (all other models are elementary extensions of these).
-The proof is included in Supplementary Materials Section A.1. \begin{theorem}[Representation completeness] Let $\TBox$ be a TBox and $\ABox$ an ABox in \ALC{} over signature $\Sigma = (\mathbf{C}, \mathbf{R}, \mathbf{I} = \mathbf{I_n} \cup \mathbf{I_{\Re^n}})$.
-If $\I$ is a finite model of $\TBox \cup \ABox$ then there exists an $f_e$ and $f_\I$ such that $\mathcal{L}=0$. \end{theorem}
+We further show that every logical model can be represented by our algorithm, i.e., that we are able to approximate arbitrarily closely a loss of $0$ for any finite logical model (representation completeness). \ALC{} has the ``finite model property'', i.e., every statement that may be false in a model is already false in a finite model.
+Therefore we focus only on finite models (all other models are elementary extensions of these). \begin{theorem}[Representation completeness] Let $\TBox$ be a TBox and $\ABox$ an ABox in \ALC{} over signature $\Sigma = (\mathbf{C}, \mathbf{R}, \mathbf{I} = \mathbf{I_n} \cup \mathbf{I_{\Re^n}})$.
+If $\I$ is a finite model of $\TBox \cup \ABox$ then there exists an $f_e$ and $f_\I$ such that $\mathcal{L}\leq \epsilon$ for any $\epsilon>0$. \end{theorem}

-A consequence of this theorem is that, if it is not possible to reduce $\mathcal{L}$ to $0$, then $\TBox \cup \ABox$ has no (classical) model, but there will still be an interpretation that optimizes the objective function; such interpretations will form the basis for paraconsistent reasoning.
-We may only perform approximate entailment iff $\mathcal{L}=0$ for all models.
-Furthermore, we have not shown how to find the functions $f_e$ and $MLP$, but have only shown existence, i.e., that every (finite) interpretation is representable using $\ModelName{}$.
-The following two statements follow directly from the two theorems above and the finite model property of \ALC{}. \begin{corollary}[Approximate entailment] Let $Mod_k(\TBox \cup \ABox)$ be the $k$ models generated by $\ModelName{}$ from $\TBox \cup \ABox$.
-If $\phi$ is true in all $\I \in Mod_k(\TBox \cup \ABox)$, $\phi$ is approximately entailed by $\TBox \cup \ABox$. \end{corollary}